-They're still very much built with outdoor adventurers in mind, with all of the new Fenix models offering long battery life, 24/7 activity tracking, mapping, Garmin's Elevate wrist based heart rate monitor and the usual array of multi sport tracking features.
+They're still very much built with outdoor adventurers in mind, with all of the new Fenix models offering long battery life, 24/7 activity tracking, mapping, Garmin's Elevate wrist based heart rate monitor and the usual array of multi sport tracking features and metrics.
 That means it still caters for runners, hikers, swimmers and cyclists.

 We've praised Garmin's smartwatch features on the Forerunner and Fenix watches in the past, and it looks like you'll get more of the same in the Fenix 5 collection so you'll be able to view call, text and email notifications on the watch display.
 There's Connect IQ support as well so you can add additional widgets, data fields and watch faces.

-Last up is the Fenix 5X, which is the daddy of the new range.
-It measures in at 51mm and is also available in a sapphire lens, Wi-Fi packing model.
-It comes preloaded with TOPO US mapping and cycling maps, letting users decide how far they'd like to run or ride and then suggesting suitable courses with guidance available on the watch display.
+The Fenix 5X is the only watch that comes preloaded with full colour, TOPO US mapping and cycling maps, letting users decide how far they'd like to run or ride and then suggesting suitable courses with guidance available on the watch display.
 There's also an Around Me map mode that picks out points of interest, and you can view data overlays during tracked activity so you don't have to play around with switching screens.

 Shop for recommended fitness trackers on Amazon